-Installing CAM-AI server on a Raspberry Pi
+Installing CAM-AI server on a Raspberry Pi or Debian PC

 This is an installation tutorial for the CAM-AI Server on a Raspberry Pi 4 (Minimum 4 GB of internal RAM) with Raspberry Pi OS 12 (bookworm) 64bit.
 For Raspi we recommend installing CAM-AI on a freshly installed Raspi-OS.
 You can prepare your Raspi (OS installation etc.) following the instructions in this separate tutorial.